angus-chanan11/day13-frontend/README.md

     - For each ParkingLot component, an unique parkingLot props should be passed to them (decompose the parkingLot into id, name, capacity, tickets when passing)
     - add spacing between each ParkingLot
     - align the ParkingLot to center

+# Context

+Add parkingLots (list of parkingLot objects) to the context of the app.
+Also, create a reducer that can handle 3 action type: PARK, FETCH, SET.

+For PARK, loop through all parkingLot and check if the parkingLot id matches with the payload "parkingLot" properties.
+If matches, add the payload to the parkingLot tickets property Return all parkingLot at the end

+For FETCH and SET, just return the payload

+# api

+generate an api file that makes calls to localhost:8080 using axios.
+It contains the below methods:

+- parkCar(plateNumber, parkingType) -> POST /api/v1/parking-manager/park
+- fetchCar(plateNumber) -> POST /api/v1/parking-manager/fetch
+- getParkingLots() -> GET /api/v1/parking-manager/parking-lots